An introduction to Social Policy

 Education after school age is mainly classified as "higher" or "further" education.
 Higher education is focused on universities, academic and professional activity; further education is mainly for lower-achieving occupational courses, apprenticeships and entry-level academic qualifications that can lead to higher education, sometimes with second-year entry to a three-year degree.
 In the post-war years, higher education was mainly for an educational elite.
 In the 1960s the sector was greatly expanded, with a new wave of universities, and the creation of "polytechnics" which were intended to develop vocational study in professional fields such as engineering, pharmacy or teaching.
 The "binary divide" was seen as a distinction of status as well as function.
 The polytechnics moved to self-validation of degrees in the 1980s and were converted to universities in the early 1990s.

 The gradual expansion of universities to occupy a mass teaching role has been accompanied by a dilution of methods rather than any fundamental redesign.
-To cope with the larger numbers, the numbers of interactions and assessments has fallen while the costs have risen.
+To cope with the larger numbers, the numbers of interactions and assessments have fallen.
 Despite that, the grades given for degrees have also risen, with the upper second-class degree, a mark of distinction in the days of external validation, now being the norm.
 In a survey reported in the Times Higher Education Supplement, more than a third of academics express concern about falling standards (3).